livelyvinay4u/Project1_group1/README.md

 ### Questions
 * What are the trends of Gold, Oil and the S&P 500 Index in relation to man-made disasters?
 (GFC, 911)
 * What are the trends of Gold, Oil and the S&P 500 Index in relation to natural disasters?
-(GFC, 911)
+(COVID-19)
 * What are the potential long-term effects of war from the analysis of previous war data?
 (Afganistan, Iraq Wars)
 * What are the current short-term effects of war?
 (Ukraine Russia War)